fChristenson/My-life-as-a-programmer/README.md

 > What tech job interviews do not require knowledge of data structures and algorithms?

-> How is it possible that a website would cost over a billion?

-> How should you start learning programming?

-> Why is appointment scheduling important?

-> How do I show to a company how bad it is to develop a software without any planning and documentation neither any notable software designs, patterns, and architectures?

-> What do great programmers know that average programmers don't?

 > What should you never say to a programmer?

 > As a programmer, how many monitors do you need to work efficiently: one, two, three, or more monitors?